Male fertility and virility: what they have in common and what differentiates them

 And the cliché that men always feel like it is not true either.

-The testicles have a double function: on the one hand they are responsible for producing sperm for reproduction, and on the other hand they also produce the hormone testosterone, which is responsible for vigor or sexual appetite.
+The testicles have a double function: on the one hand they are responsible for producing sperm for reproduction, and on the other hand they also produce the hormone testosterone, which is responsible for sexual vigor or appetite.

 False myths about male infertility